-The deferred amount is the balance of these remeasurements on December 31, 2012 and their change due to the adoption of the IAS 19 revisions that is not the result of a reclassification from retained earnings.
-It will be amortized on a straight-line basis over the transition period.
-This period begins on the effective date of the accounting standard and must be completed by the earliest quarter-end occurring on or after December 31, 2014.
-If an insurer elects a transition period, it will be irrevocable and be reflected via adjustments to accumulated defined benefit pension plan remeasurements included in OCI reported in the available capital calculation.
+The deferred amount is the sum of a) and b) above.
+It is amortized on a straight-line basis over the transition period.
+This period begins on January 1, 2013 for item a) and on the effective date of the revision to IAS 19 standard for item b).
+It must be completed by the earliest quarter-end occurring on or after December 31, 2014.
+If an insurer elects the transition period, it will be irrevocable, is reflected via adjustments to gross Tier 1 capital and the insurer will also have to defer the net defined benefit pension plan impacts on net Tier 1 capital and on the other capital items of Tier 2, as outlined in sections 2.2.1 and 2.3.
 The details of the calculation of the deferred amount must be disclosed in the Capital Guideline Certification Report.